anaconda/pyscript-tutorial/01_python_in_the_browser/python_in_the_browser.md

 explore an entire new landscape (and stack) of web technologies that you may or may not have heard of.

-In this section, we will work on a very simple app trying to answer that question, unveiling a bit of the technology that is enabling Python in the browser.
+We will work on a very simple app trying to answer that question, unveiling a bit of the technology that is enabling Python in the browser.
 By doing so, we will first check what version of Python is running in the browser, and what are (if any) the differences with the standard Python interpreter running on our